Markup Language

 - buy gr ← checks off “Buy groceries”

-Removing other items advanced
+Removing other items

-With the advanced set unlocked, add a type prefix after the dash to remove a specific kind of item.
+Add a type prefix after the dash to remove a specific kind of item.
 This works with any type that produces visible content on the right side.

 ?
 Should we change the deadline?